AhmetZamanis/UsedCarKicksClassification/Report.md

     JLS        1
     L 3        1
     Name: count, Length: 134, dtype: int64

+We also have submodels, which are also likely meaningless or misleading without the main model value.
+This column offers information such as the car’s drivetrain, engine type or chassis type.

 ``` python
 # 863 submodels, many with only 1 observation.
 8 missing values.